-TIE Kinetix DACH Germany
+TIE Kinetix GmbH Germany

-Number of employees: 25 FTE's Activity: In Munich TIE Kinetix has an office servicing the German speaking markets in Germany, Austria and Switzerland.
-This office serves the German speaking market in Europe (DACH region) and is the worldwide headquarter for TIE Kinetix's Analytics and Optimization products.
+Number of employees: 24 fte

+Activity: In Munich TIE Kinetix has an office

+servicing the German speaking markets in

+Germany, Austria and Switzerland.
+This

+office serves the German speaking market

+in Europe (DACH region) and is the

+worldwide headquarter for TIE Kinetix's

+Analytics and Optimization products.

-TIE Kinetix France SAS France
+TIE Kinetix SAS France

-Number of employees: 10 FTE Activity: In France TIE Kinetix has an office in Montpellier and satellite sales offices in Paris and Lille.
-The Montpellier office provides consultancy and customer support and sales.
+Number of employees: 11 fte

+Activity: In France TIE Kinetix has an office in

+Montpellier and satellite sales offices in

+Paris and Lille.
+The Montpellier office

+provides consultancy and customer support

+and sales.